cujojs/most/README.md

 # Monadic streams for reactive programming

 Most.js is a toolkit for reactive programming.
-It helps you compose asynchronous operations on sequences of values and events, e.g. WebSocket messages, DOM events, etc, and on values that change over time, e.g. the "current value" of an &lt;input&gt;, without many of the hazards of side effects and mutable shared state.
+It helps you compose asynchronous operations on streams of values and events, e.g. WebSocket messages, DOM events, etc, and on time-varying values, e.g. the "current value" of an &lt;input&gt;, without many of the hazards of side effects and mutable shared state.

 It provides a small but powerful set of operations for merging, filtering, transforming, and reducing event streams and time-varying values.

 ## Simple example

-Here is a simple program that displays the result of adding two inputs.
+Here's a simple program that displays the result of adding two inputs.
 The result is reactive and updates whenever *either* input changes.

 First, the HTML fragment for the inputs and a place to display the live result: